firstpromoter/fpr-instructions/integrations/stripeCheckout.md

 After setting up the main tracking script on your website, we set two cookies: `_fprom_ref` and `_fprom_tid`.
 The value of the `_fprom_tid` is a unique identifier created that links the current user session to an affiliate.

-To track referrals from Stripe Checkout, you'll need to pass the visitor id (tid) to the Stripe checkout session using the `fp_tid` parameter set in the metadata in the Stripe checkout session.
+To track referrals from Stripe Checkout, you'll need to pass the visitor id (tid) to the Stripe checkout session by setting the `fp_tid` parameter in the metadata.

 For this setup, we have two main ways of getting the integration to work: